SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Valleybrook/Valleybrook.md

 12,000 Valley Guardians, trained in swift mobility and defensive strategies using the terrain.

 **Grading of Military (Determining strength of military):**
-7 out of 10 – While [[Wallabian]]s prioritize exploration and diplomacy over aggression, their agility and knowledge of the land make them formidable defenders.
+7 out of 10 – While [[Wallabian]] prioritize exploration and diplomacy over aggression, their agility and knowledge of the land make them formidable defenders.

 **Types of Security Measures in the Province:**
 - Watchtowers built along key routes and at strategic points.